Miftah Berates PTI Government For Damaging Economy - UrduPoint

 Miftah Berates PTI Government For Damaging Economy

+Senior Leader Pakistan Muslim League (N), Mifta Ismail here on Tuesday lamented that the country's economy was badly damaged during the tenure of Pakistan Tehreek-i-Insaf, which had piled the public debt to the level of Rs 6400 billion

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2022 ) :Senior Leader of Pakistan Muslim League Nawaz (PML-N) Miftah Ismail here on Tuesday lamented that the country's economy was badly damaged during the tenure of Pakistan Tehreek-e-Insaf (PTI) which had piled the public debt to the level of Rs 6400 billion.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Apr, 2022 ) :Senior Leader Pakistan Muslim League (N), Mifta Ismail here on Tuesday lamented that the country's economy was badly damaged during the tenure of Pakistan Tehreek-i-Insaf, which had piled the public debt to the level of Rs 6400 billion.

-He said, the fiscal deficit was hovering at around Rs5600 billion and if supplementary grants of Rs800 billion was included, the total amount would reach to Rs6400.
-The PML-N leader elaborated how the illogical decisions by the previous government had resulted in increasing overall debt.
+He said, the deficit was hovering at around Rs 5600 billion and if supplementary grants of Rs 800 billion was included, the total amount would reach to Rs 6400.
+The minister elaborated how the illogical decisions of by the previous government had resulted in increasing overall debt.

-He, however, expressed the hope that future of Pakistan was brighter under the leadership of Prime Minister Muhammad Shahbaz Sharif.
-He said all possible efforts would be made to contain the deficit, adding that it was their responsibility to lead country towards better future.

-Miftah Ismail who is expected to become Advisor to Prime Minister on Finance, also criticized the PTI government over providing relief package of Rs 370 billion under which the former prime minister Imran Khan had announced to reduce the petroleum prices by Rs 10 per liter and electricity by Rs 5 per unit.

-Ismail said that increase of 10 percent in the pensions would help reduce burden on old pensioners and it would have a fiscal impact of Rs 13 billion in next three months of current fiscal year.
+Ismail said that increase of 10 percent in the pensions would help reduce burden on old pensioners.

 He said that as soon as the new government took over, the economy has started showing positive vibes as was indicated by pakistan stock exchange which witnessed highest single day increase in trade of shares as index jumped by 1700 points the previous day.